jasonbrianhall/solitaire/README.md

 4. Only move as many cards at once as free cells and empty columns allow
 5. Empty tableau spaces can be filled with any card
 6. Get all cards to the foundation piles to win

+#### SPIDER

+Objective:
+1. Create 8 complete sequences of cards from King down to Ace, all of the same suit.
+2. When a sequence is complete, it is automatically removed from the table.

+Game Setup:
+1. - The game is played with 104 cards (2 decks)
+2. - Cards are dealt into 10 tableau columns
+3. - First 4 columns receive 6 cards each, last 6 columns receive 5 cards each
+4. - Only the top card of each column is face up initially
+5. - Remaining cards form the stock pile at the bottom of the screen

+Rules:
+1. You can move cards from one tableau column to another if they follow a descending sequence (regardless of suit)
+2. To move a group of cards together, they must be in descending sequence AND of the same suit
+3. Empty tableau spaces can be filled with any card or valid sequence
+4. You can deal a new row of cards (one to each tableau column) by clicking the stock pile
+5. You can only deal from the stock pile when all tableau columns have at least one card
+6. When a sequence from King to Ace of the same suit is formed, it is automatically removed
+7. The game is won when all 8 same-suit sequences have been completed

+Difficulty Levels:
+1. - Easy: 1 suit (all Spades)
+2. - Medium: 2 suits (Spades and Hearts)
+3. - Hard: 4 suits (standard deck)

 ## 🎨 Customization